MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 The following example describes a page, which is a PromptDialog page, set with the `PromptDialog` option.
 The `Extensible = false;` is a mandatory setting, to ensure that the page isn't extended so that customers can trust the AI experience implemented.

 Use the `IsPreview` property to indicate to your customers that you're using the feature in preview, and that the feature might change in the future as you gather feedback.
 The `IsPreview` property adds a specific note in the UI to indicate that the feature is in preview.
 It's by default set to `false`.

+The page calls the RunGeneration method, which is a method that *you must implement yourself*.
+This is where you call the Copilot API, and get the results back.
+The `RunGeneration` method is called when the user clicks the **Generate** action.
+The **Generate** action is a system action that can be used on this page type and it's used to trigger the copilot interaction.
+The **Generate** action is also used to regenerate the suggestion, if the user wants to change the input to copilot.

+For an example on how to implement the `RunGeneration` method, see [BCTech samples AzureOpenAI](https://github.com/microsoft/BCTech/blob/002affcf1520a710c270257d6547e25a9a223e85/samples/AzureOpenAI/Basic_ItemSubstitution/PromptDialog/ItemSubstAIProposal.Page.al#L111).

+For an example on building an AI capability, see [Build the copilot capability in AL](ai-build-capability-in-al.md).

 ```al